Tarunvamsi/ReactJs-experiments/Notes/Ep2-ignitingApp.md

 - it will maintain the exact versions of the dependencies
 - If we have package.json and package-lock.json we can recreate all the node modules  (npm install)

+## HOW DO WE IGNITE OUR APP?
+USING PARCEL
+- **npx parcel <sourcefile>**       npx parcel index.html
+- npx --> executing a package
+- npm --> install a package
+  output: Server running at http://localhost:1234
+          ✨ Built in 7.31s

+- Parcel created a server for us , as when we deploy our app it will run on the server and will be there on a Port , in the same way parcel created a server for our app
+- Parcel will go to the sourcefile and build a development environment